Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Deviations from large-width behavior

 The consistency observed in Section 2 may break later during training in either the online or offline settings.
 In the online setting, deviations owing to narrow width compound over time and lead to two sources of error relative to the infinite width limit which we describe in \ref{sec:online_diff}.
 In the offline setting, where data is recycled several times, networks over-fit the training data, which can lead to larger gaps between widths and can break the trend that wider networks perform better.

 Finite-width effects introduce an initialization dependence to the network, leading to additional variance in the learned function and hindering generalization \cite{geiger2020scaling, bahri2021explaining, atanasov2022onset}.
 This initialization-dependent variance can be mitigated by averaging the output logits of a sufficiently large ensemble of networks \cite{lakshminarayanan2017simple}.
 Using the bias-variance decomposition terminology, we refer to the discrepancy in performance between an ensembled network and the expected performance of a single network the \textit{variance}, and the gap between an ensembled network and the behavior of infinite-width network as the bias of narrower width.
+We elaborate thoroughly on what we mean by this decomposition in Appendix \ref{app:bias_variance}.
 By definition, the expected difference in loss between a single finite-width network and an infinite-width network is the sum of the bias and the variance.
 Below, we investigate the behavior of bias and variance in networks across various vision and language tasks.